andormade/img2teletext/README.md

 # png2teletext

 png2teletext is a JavaScript library for converting PNGs to teletext level 1 compatible data.
-Starting from the upper rightmost, the algorithm goes by 2x3 blocks of pixels, and translates them to teletext mosaic charachters.
+Starting from the upper leftmost, the algorithm goes by 2x3 blocks of pixels, and translates them to teletext mosaic charachters.

 ![poes]

 [poes]: poes.gif

+It handles images of any dimensions, they don't have to be within the constraints of a standard teletext page.

 ## Requirements